jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) The person in whose name the loan application is made— (a) must provide the information to the Commissioner required by the loan contract; and (b) is bound by the terms of the loan contract and must pay or repay all amounts payable by the person under the loan contract at the times and in the manner provided in the loan contract.
-(4) If a person who receives a payment from the Commissioner does not meet the required eligibility requirements, the person must repay the total amount to the Commissioner immediately.
+(4) If a person who receives a payment from the Commissioner does not meet the required eligibility requirements, the person, or an associated person who receives the benefit of the payment other than as adequate consideration for a supply of goods or services, must repay the total amount to the Commissioner immediately.
 (4B) For the purposes of this section, the chief executive of the Ministry of Social Development is authorised to provide the Commissioner with any information relating to the wage subsidy scheme administered by the Ministry.
 (4C) The Commissioner may use the information provided under subsection (4B) in connection with the exercise or performance of any of the Commissioner’s duties, powers, or functions under the Inland Revenue Acts.
 (5) A loan contract under this section is not a credit contract or a consumer credit contract for the purposes of the Credit Contracts and Consumer Finance Act 2003.